A PDE-based Explanation of Extreme Numerical Sensitivities and Edge of Stability in Training Neural Networks: PDE Stability Analysis of Simplified CNNs

 {\bf Formation of Restrained Instabilities}: Note that different regions in the kernel domain could each be in different regimes and therefore governed by different linear PDEs discussed earlier.
-See Table~\ref{tab:regime_plot}.
+See Table~\ref{tab:regime_plot} \footnote{ Note that the input to $r$ is a function $K\ast I$ that can be positive, negative or zero at each point in its domain so one should treat $K\ast I$ point-wise.
+However, doing so because we are considering linearizations, results in analyzing the same three PDEs in Table~\ref{tab:regime_plot}.
+To see this, note that $ r'(K\ast I)\ast I \approx \mathbf{1}_{K\ast I > \varepsilon}\ast I + [ (K\ast I)\mathbf{1}_{|K\ast I| \leq \varepsilon} ] \ast I$, where $\mathbf{1}$ denotes the characteristic function.
+If we linearize around a point, then the linear approximation of the characteristic function is just the constant function with the constant being the characteristic function at that point.
+This yields the linear PDEs considered in Table~\ref{tab:regime_plot} for points $x$ such that $K\ast I(x)>0$, $K\ast I(x) \approx 0$, $K\ast I(x) <0$, respectively. }.
 Such regions could then switch between different regimes throughout the evolution of the PDE, and thus the evolution could go between stable and unstable regimes.
 For example, in the transitioning regime, the instability quickly drives the magnitude of the kernel up (if the stability conditions are not met) and thus the region to a possibly stable (e.g., activated) regime.
 Data-driven terms could then kick the kernel back into the (unstable) transitioning regime, and this switching between regimes could happen indefinitely.
 As a result, instabilities occur but can be ''restrained'' by the activation.
 The optimization nevertheless amplifies and accumulates small noise in the transitioning regime.

 \cut{

 }

 \cut{ We choose the image $I$ to be of size $256\times256$ with checkerboard pattern (so the image contains a single frequency and $\bar I=0$) and its label to be $y=1$.
 We choose the kernel $K$ to be $32\times32$, which we initialize with a random Gaussian initialization (mean 0, variance 1). }